tiegan/CMPUT404-assignment-css-hell/README.md

 Gutenberg HTML Changes
 =================
-The only changes made were to take out any CSS that was there before that gutenberg.css changed (i.e. body) and insert a link to gutenberg.css in each HTML file.
+The only changes made were to take out all the previous CSS that was in there before and in its place to insert a link tag to gutenberg.css in each HTML file.

 Gutenberg Books
 =================